 IFRS 9, Financial Instruments: Classification and Measurement, introduces new requirements for the classification and measurement of financial instruments.
-The date of application is yet to be determined, and the Company has not yet considered the potential impact of the adoption of IFRS 9.
+The date of application is set for January 1, 2018, and the Company has not yet considered the potential impact of the adoption of IFRS 9.

-e) Principles of consolidation
+d) Principles of consolidation